akryvtsun/weight2fit/README.md

   * JRE 1.7 or greater
   * Maven 3.x or greater
-  * Git

 Open a system shell and check out the sources into some directory.
 Then `cd` into that directory and type:

 `mvn clean package`

 The resulting built artifact will be located under the `target` directory.
-That's it.

 License
 -------